Roar (song): Reception

 Upon its release, the music video received mixed reviews from critics.
 Idolator contributors Robbie Daw, Sam Lansky, and Carl Willott gave it mostly lackluster reviews.
-Daw considered that the release of such a "safe" video was a disappointment for Perry and expressed eagerness to her next single; while Lansky likened its "edg[iness]" to that of a "woman's antiperspirant commercial"; and the latter divided the video in what he considered to be of "good cheesy" and "bad cheesy": he highlighted the fake set, Perry's acting and the ending, but criticized the CGI, which he deemed "dopey", the product placement and Perry's "overly literal roar-off with a tiger".
-The only writer for the website that gave the visual a favorable review was Mike Wass, who appreciated the "campy element[s]" in it, while noting that it drew inspiration from the music video for "Doctor Jones" by the dance-pop group Aqua.
+Daw considered that the release of such a "safe" video was a disappointment for Perry and expressed eagerness for her next single; while Lansky likened its "edg[iness]" to that of a "woman's antiperspirant commercial"; and the latter divided the video in what he considered to be of "good cheesy" and "bad cheesy": he highlighted the fake set, Perry's acting and the ending, but criticized the computer-generated imagery (CGI), which he deemed "dopey", the product placement and Perry's "overly literal roar-off with a tiger".
+The only writer for the website that gave the visual a favorable review was Mike Wass, who appreciated the "campy element[s]" in it while noting that it drew inspiration from the music video for "Doctor Jones" by the dance-pop group Aqua.
 In total, the reviews had an average score of approximately 6 out of 10.

-James Montgomery from MTV believed that the video drew inspiration from Sheena, Queen of the Jungle and stated the video did not take itself too seriously, describing it as "camp".
+James Montgomery from MTV News believed that the video drew inspiration from Sheena, Queen of the Jungle and stated the video did not take itself too seriously, describing it as "camp".
 Slant Magazine writer Sal Cinquemani was neutral about the video, noting that although Prism was being billed as a departure for Perry, both "Roar" and its video were not.

+Ramon Jimenez Jr., former secretary of Philippines' Department of Tourism, highlighted the appearance of Taal Volcano in the music video.
+He concluded that Perry was blown away by the sight when she visited the Philippines in 2012 where she wrapped the final show of California Dreams Tour.
+He stated "Yes, [it is] a picture of the Philippines in what is obviously paradise.
+I am very happy, it's no secret that when Katy Perry went to the country, she fell in love with Philippines.
+I would not be surprised if she made the choice [of including Taal in the video].
+[But] I do not know that for a fact."

-Perry was criticized by PETA for using exotic animals in the video for "Roar".
+One month after its release, People for the Ethical Treatment of Animals (PETA) accused Perry of using exotic animals in the video for "Roar".
 Merrilee Burke from PETA stated: "Animals used for entertainment endure horrific cruelty and suffer from extreme confinement and violent training methods."
-Burke also declared that the animals involved in the music video were allegedly provided by a company who was criticized by US officials.
+Burke also allged that the animals involved in the music video were provided by a company that was criticized by US officials.
 Perry responded by obtaining a letter from the American Humane Association, which had representatives present at the three-day shoot.
 It stated that "After reviewing the reports, we believe that the Guidelines for the Safe Use of Animals in Filmed Media were followed and that no animal was harmed in the making of this music video".

-On July 7, 2015, the music video for "Roar" became the fourth video to reach 1 billion views on Vevo, making Perry the first artist in history to have two music videos with over a billion views.
-The music video for "Roar" is the 15th most viewed YouTube video of all time, and has received over 3.5 billion views and 15 million likes as of May 2022, making her the first female artist in history to do so.